ehmicky/autoserver/docs/filtering.md

 # Filtering

-One can specify which model to target using a `filter`, for the actions `find`, `delete` and `patch`.
+One can specify which model to target using a `filter`, for the commands `find`, `delete` and `patch`.

-`filter.id` is required for singular actions that can use a filter.
+`filter.id` is required for singular commands that can use a filter.

 Filters look like this: